vijpandaturtle/vijpandaturtle/README.md

 # Hi 👋, I'm Vijayasri (vij)

-I work as an AI Coach & Engineer for the Pi School of AI.
+I work as an AI Coach & Machine Learning Engineer for the Pi School of AI.
 <!--Master's degree in AI from Amrita Vishwa Vidyapeetham.-->
 <!-- Visit my website [here.](https://vijpandaturtle.github.io/)  -->